feamster/COS461-Public/assignments/assignment3/README.md

 The "Help" menu contains many additional resources about Jupyter notebooks (including a user interface tour, useful keyboard shortcuts, and links to tutorials).

 ### Submission
+Submit your Assignment3_Notebook.ipynb file with **at least** Part A implemented by 5:00pm on March 17th here: https://dropbox.cs.princeton.edu/COS461_S2017/Assignment_3_-_Checkpoint.

-Submit your completed `Assignment3_Notebook.ipynb` file on CS Dropbox here: https://dropbox.cs.princeton.edu/COS461_S2017/Assignment_3_-_TCP_Bufferbloat.
+Submit your Assignment3_Notebook.ipynb file with all parts completed by 5:00pm on March 27th here: https://dropbox.cs.princeton.edu/COS461_S2017/Assignment_3_-_TCP_Bufferbloat.

 Submit only once for both partners.
-Remember to put your names and netids in the marked location at the top of the file.
+Remember to put your names and netids in the marked location at the top of the submitted file.

 ### Acknowledgement
 This assignment is modeled after a [similar assignment](http://web.stanford.edu/class/cs244/pa1.html) at Stanford University.